-Withdrawal by the student from lessons or a class can only be made before the conclusion of the fourth week of classes each semester to receive a partial refund (Fall Semester – Saturday, September 24, 2016; and Spring Semester – Saturday, February 11, 2017).
+Withdrawal by the student from lessons or a class can only be made before the conclusion of the fourth week of classes each semester to receive a partial refund (fall semester—Monday, September 24, 2018; spring semester—Monday, February 11, 2019).
 Students will be responsible for paying for the number of lessons received up until (and including) the fourth week of the semester.
 After the fourth week of classes, students will be responsible for the entire semester of tuition.
-If a student decides to discontinue lessons at the conclusion of the fall semester and has selected the monthly payment plan, the Millsaps Business office must be notified in writing to stop bank draft payment for the spring semester.
+If you would like to discontinue your class or ensemble studies at Millsaps Conservatory of Music, you will need to let us know before September 24, 2018, to receive a partial refund for the fall semester, and February 11, 2019, to receive a partial refund for the spring semester.

 Millsaps Conservatory of Music will discontinue lessons under the following circumstances: